 The University of Georgia's Sanford Stadium is one of the more classic college football stadiums.
 You will know you're in football nirvana at Sanford Stadium when you watch a game "between the hedges" — referring to the famous privet hedges, which have surrounded the field since the stadium opened in 1929.

 Georgia games are electric, for sure, but the two-time defending national champions haven't given their fans much to get really worked up about for almost four years.
 The Bulldogs haven't lost a home game since a double-overtime defeat against South Carolina on Oct.
 12, 2019.
-That's 18 consecutive games (entering the 2023 season), and Georgia has only been played within closer than two scores at home just once in the last three seasons.

 19. Folsom Field